Mouse Sensitivity Converter & Calculator

 Advanced Settings & Outputs

-If you plan to use a different mouse DPI for each game, you must fill out the "From Game Mouse DPI" and "To Game Mouse DPI" fields.
-These fields are also required to calculate "Inches/360", "cm/360", and "eDPI".
+If you plan to use a different mouse DPI for each game, you must fill out the "From Game Mouse DPI" and "To Game Mouse DPI" fields in the sensitivity converter.
+These fields are also required to calculate your "eDPI", "Inches/360", and "cm/360".
 These additional three outputs are NOT settings you need to change anywhere; they're simply for informational purposes.

-"Inches/360" and "cm/360" measure how far your mouse needs to move to complete a 360 turn in-game, measured in inches and centimeters, respectively.
+"Inches/360" and "cm/360" measure the distance your mouse needs to move to complete a 360-degree rotation in-game, measured in inches and centimeters, respectively.

 eDPI is simply your in-game sensitivity multiplied by your mouse's DPI.
-This is useful for comparing "true sensitivity" when using different mouse DPIs.
-(See our eDPI Calculator)
+This is useful for comparing "effective sensitivity" when using different mouse DPIs for the same game.

 eDPI Example 1: